 - Intellectual property ownership

 The process of creating an employment contract can be daunting and complicated.
-Employment contracts must follow statutory guidelines and should be carefully reviewed by a lawyer to ensure the contract is binding and enforceable.
+Employment contracts must follow statutory guidelines and should be carefully reviewed by an employment lawyer to ensure the contract is binding and enforceable.
 If there is a change to an employee position, the employment contract should be updated.

-When it comes to drafting and negotiating general employment contracts, as well as executive employment contracts with unique terms and conditions (such as enforceable non-compete and non-solicitation restrictive covenants), no one understands the issues better than we do.
+When it comes to drafting and negotiating general employment contracts, as well as executive employment contracts with unique terms and conditions (such as enforceable non-compete and non-solicitation restrictive covenants), no one understands the issues better than our employment lawyers.

-Let us work with you to determine the most appropriate contract for your particular business.
-Each situation is unique; so talk with us to learn about how we can help you reduce the HR risks in your organization.
-There are many evolving defences to the enforceability of those contracts.
+Let our employment lawyers work with you to determine the most appropriate employment contract for your particular business.
+Each situation is unique; so talk with one of our employment lawyers to learn about how we can help you reduce the HR risks in your organization.
+There are many evolving defences to the enforceability of those employment contracts.

 Back To Our Expertise